irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Barebone skills - Bullseye, and even that one is a maybe, since you don't HAVE to have it to gain armor gating.

 Build 1 - Heavy weapons guy https://pd2builder.netlify.app/?s=010012006F1Q0-41Y0010-778&p=e&a=6&t=6&d=0
 While bipoded and hitting headshots you can maintain your armor up for a long time, since your damage taken to armor recovered is so heavily tilted in your favour.
-Aim at around chest are of enemies to deal increased damage from body expertise on bodyshots, and to regain armor on headshots.
+Aim at around chest area of enemies to deal increased damage from body expertise on bodyshots, and to regain armor on headshots.
 Since LMG accuracy even while bipoded is not perfect, you will be able to gain benefits from both skills reliably, on top of having the best passive armor gating from new ICTV anarchist.
 Weapons to use:
 Any bipod'able LMG as primary, and a secondary grenade launcher, preferably with area denial grenades like fire or gas, but default can also work.
 Rocket launcher secondaries also work.
 Use any throwable you want, molotovs are best option to activate berserker on yourself, or to bring your health down to the 50% threshold.
 If you use molotovs, using gas nades in your secondary launcher is a great idea to help with teammate revives.
+Use any melee of your choice, but 35+ damage classes are recommended.

 # Biker (3/5):